LCLs Beyond Bounded Degrees

 \begin{mycover} \end{minipage} \end{center} \blfootnote{schmidg@informatik.uni-freiburg.de} \end{mycover}

 \begin{myabstract} The study of Locally Checkable Labelings (LCLs) has led to a remarkably precise characterization of the distributed time complexities that can occur on bounded-degree trees \cite{BBOS18almostGlobal, BHOS19HomogeneousLCL, brandt21trees, chang20, CKP19exponential, CP19timeHierarchy}.
 A central feature of this \emph{complexity landscape} is the existence of strong gap results, which rule out large ranges of intermediate complexities.
-While it was initially hoped that these gaps might extend to more general graph classes\cite{chang20}, this has turned out not to be the case\cite{BHKLOS18lclComplexity}.
+While it was initially hoped that these gaps might extend to more general graph classes \cite{chang20}, this has turned out not to be the case \cite{BHKLOS18lclComplexity}.
 In this work, we investigate a different direction: we remain in the class of trees, but allow arbitrarily large degrees.

-We focus on the \emph{polynomial regime} ($\Theta(n^{1/k} \mid k \in \mathbb{N})$) and show that whether polynomial gap results persist in the unbounded-degree setting crucially depends on how LCLs are generalized beyond bounded degrees.
+We focus on the \emph{polynomial regime}, i.e. complexities of the form $\Theta(n^{1/k})$ for $k \in \mathbb{N}$, and show that whether polynomial gap results persist in the unbounded-degree setting crucially depends on how LCLs are generalized beyond bounded degrees.

-A complex construction in \cite{LaurentDiamCheckers} shows that the polynomial gaps also vanish for LCLs on unbounded degree trees.
+A complex construction in \cite{LaurentDiamCheckers} shows that the polynomial gaps also vanish for LCLs on unbounded-degree trees.
 Rather than stopping at this negative result, we give a much simpler set of problems that already contradicts the existence of any polynomial gaps.
-The insight obtained from this cleaner construction is that for gap results to exist, we cannot allow problems to distinguish infinitely many cases.
+The insight obtained from this cleaner construction is that for gap results to exist, we cannot allow problem definitions to distinguish infinitely many local cases.

 This guides us to a natural class of problems for which polynomial gap results can still be recovered.
 We introduce \emph{Locally Finite Labelings} (LFLs), which formalize the intuition that \emph{every node must fall into one of finitely many local cases}, even in the presence of unbounded degrees.